validate

 - code: code must start with a lowercase letter and contain only lowercase letters, numbers, and underscores

-Under the hood, three layers of checking run:
+Under the hood, up to three layers of checking run — but only the first applies to every kind:

 cotctl validate -f my-survey.yaml --remote -c acme